OSMNames/www.osmnames.org/api.md

 ## Install the API server on your own computer

-Please follow the tutorial in the "docs" section.
+Please follow the tutorial in the [Documentation](http://osmnames.org/docs/) section.

 Contact us if you are interested in a production deployment of the open source stack on your own hardware infrastructure.